enniggma/Low-Level-Design-Solutions/README.md

-# Stripe-LLD-Solutions
+# Low Level Design
-This repository includes low-level design solutions for Stripe interview problems.
+This repository includes low-level design solutions for some interview problems.